Amazon Echo and Alexa – The Bots are Here to Stay!

 However, she has more than 25,000 skills just waiting to be used.
-Skills are features made by third-party developers that help Alexa do more than just the Amazon-sanctioned basics, and many of them integrate with other services, apps, and products.
-Before she can use it, the skill must be enabled from your Amazon account, or mobile app, but once that’s done, away you go!
+Before she can use them, however, the skill must be enabled from your Amazon account, or mobile app, but once that’s done, away you go!

 The media section of Alexa is a gateway to your own piece of heaven, with books, music, movies all waiting for you to access them, and it doesn’t have to be Amazon controlled media either.
 Spotify, radio and news stations, Kindle and more.

 She can call anyone on your contacts list, or send messages: